 - 8. Sharing your plans

-Depending on how your organization is structured, the content on this page is meant for Portfolio for Jira administrators or Portfolio plan owners.
+Depending on how your organization is structured, the content on this page is meant for Portfolio for Jira admins and plan owners.

 Portfolio for Jira dynamically loads your Jira issues into your plan, and suggests releases you can work with.
 The data in your plan is always up-to-date, and lets you track the progress of your releases, as well as determine if these releases will be completed on time.
 You can also group project-specific releases into cross-project releases, which easily gives you a higher level view of your goals.

 Accessing the functionality of releases is different between plans with the improved interface and live plans (versions 2.0 to 2.27).